-- 9 Decide where the Adaptive Server software is installed.
+- 8 Decide where the Adaptive Server software is installed.
 Make sure there is sufficient available disk space.
-There cannot be any spaces in the path name of the directory. - 10 Know what product edition you are installing.
-The options are: - Enterprise Edition - Small Business Edition - Developers Edition Available on Linux x86, 64-bit, Solaris SPARC, and Windows systems. - Express Edition Available on Linux x86, 64-bit and pSeries systems.
+There cannot be any spaces in the path name of the directory. - 9 Know what product edition you are installing.
+The options are: - Enterprise Edition - Small Business Edition

+Developers Edition - Available on Linux x86, 64-bit, Solaris SPARC, and Windows systems.